Rowers need to have strong fingers to control the oars. Our expert coaches, Marlene and Rebecca, explain

 Could you recommend some exercises to improve finger and forearm strength?
 My fingers and forearms often tire from trying to feather correctly without using my wrists,

-First it pays to check you have got the basics correct in our equipment and the technique you use to turn the oar (feathering and squaring).
+First it pays to check you have got the basics correct in your equipment and the technique you use to turn the oar (feathering and squaring).

 19:00 If you have osteoarthritis – don’t push yourself into inflammation and swelling with your rowing practice.
 Don’t use your thumb to apply internal pressure on the oarlock either if you have osteoarthritis.